-On the top of the staircase is the church of SS.
-Trinità dei Monti, founded in 1495, while in the center of the square stands the fountain called the "Barcaccia" (1626-29) by Pietro Bernini, father of Gian Lorenzo.
+On the top of the Steps is the church of SS.
+Trinità dei Monti, founded in 1495.

+In the middle of the square stands the so called Barcaccia (1626-29), the fountain by Pietro Bernini, father of Gian Lorenzo.
 The fountain has the shape of a boat with an identical bow and stern and is immersed in an oval pool.
 The edges of the sides are very low, giving the impression that the boat is about to sink.

 On the outside of the bow and stern are two large coats of arms belonging to Urban VIII Barberini with the three bees, emblem of his family; on the sides of the coats of arms, the water comes out from fake cannon mouths.
 The term "barcaccia" refers to the boats used on the Tiber in the nearby port of Ripetta.
-Other inspiring reasons for the fountain are to be found, probably, in the news, according to which there existed in the area a naumachia (an open-air building where naval games and battles with miniature warships were played), and in the Tiber floods, which dragged the boats to the feet of the Trinità de 'Monti.
+Other inspiring reasons for the fountain are to be found probably in the news according to which there existed in the area a naumachia (an open-air building where naval games and battles with miniature warships were played), and in the Tiber floods, which dragged the boats to the feet of the Trinità dei Monti.